dnielsen/devops101/docs/Chapter-1.md

      - Add privacy restrictions to your key by typing “chmod 400 spoutlet_sampleEC2.pem” on command line and hit enter
      - Launch virtual machine via ssh by typing “ssh -i "spoutlet_sampleEC2.pem" ubuntu@*your-instance*.compute.amazonaws.com” on command line and hit enter .
 You can copy the above line under “example” from the “Connect to your instance” pop up window on your aws console and paste it in your terminal
      - You will be asked if you are sure you want to continue, type “yes” and hit enter
-    - You should now be connected to your EC2 instance via a Virtual Machine in your terminal window (your username in the terminal window should now be “ubuntu@ip-*your-ip*”)
+    - You should now be connected to your EC2 instance via a Virtual Machine in your terminal window (your username in the terminal window should now be “ubuntu@ip-*your-ip*”)2ws
 ### Install php and composer
 1. Install php and composer
    - Install composer by pasting the following line into your terminal and pressing enter:
      - sudo apt-get update
      - sudo apt-get install php
      - sudo curl -sS https://getcomposer.org/installer | sudo php -- --install-dir=/usr/local/bin --filename=composer
 1. Install Apache, MySQL, PHP on your Linux instance
    - Install Apache
      - Type “sudo apt-get update” and hit enter